 - Hormone imbalances

-ME/CFS can also come on gradually or all of a sudden.
+ME/CFS can also come on gradually or people may experience a sudden onset.
 Many ME/CFS sufferers say it’s as though they caught the flu, but it never went away.